- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

-I joined the University of York in September 2012, having previously held Professorships at the Universities of Manchester and Sheffield.
+I joined the University of York as Anniversary Professor of Cultural Anthropology in September 2012, having previously held Professorships at the Universities of Manchester and Sheffield.
 As well as Anthropology, my interests include Museology, Cultural Heritage and Memory Studies, and Cultural Sociology.
 My enjoyment of working across disciplines was fostered by my undergraduate degree in Human Sciences – a mix of Social and Natural Sciences – at Oxford; and this is also the basis of my longstanding interest in cultural dimensions of science.
-I have carried out anthropological fieldwork in Scotland, England and Germany, and exploratory comparative research in China.
-My work has been translated into Chinese, French, German, Greek, Italian, Portuguese and Spanish.
+I have carried out anthropological fieldwork in Scotland, England, Germany and China.
+My work has been translated into Bulgarian, Chinese, French, German, Greek, Italian, Polish, Portuguese and Spanish.

 These concerns and approaches have been reflected in a range of different research projects over the years.
 Though as an anthropologist, I often return to earlier themes and research areas.

 I am no longer taking on any new PhD supervision.